Two Months In Las Terrenas

 Boulangerie Francaise

-Wonderful little French sidewalk cafe on main street.
-Lovely vibe and ambiance.
-Only con is the exhaust from the traffic.
-Sit back from the sidewalk and it’s ok.
+It is an excellent little French sidewalk cafe on the main street.
+The vibe and ambiance are lovely.
+The only con is the exhaust from the traffic.

 Bar Bruno…Paganini